 Jon began concentrating on a teaching career.
 He has taught at private studios and several colleges and universities around the U.S., including Virginia-Intermont College, Birmingham-Southern College and the University of New Mexico.
 He has also been resident choreographer for the Flint Institute of Music and the former Arizona Metropolitan Ballet Company and over the years has choreographed more than fifty original ballets.
 In 1996 his ballet, Romantic Pieces, was given the National Choreography Award at the Regional Dance America/Pacific Festival in Provo, Utah.
 His ballet, Duendes Del Fuego, was performed at the first ever RDA National Festival in Houston, Texas, in June, 1997, and received recognition in the December ’97 issue of DanceMagazine.
 At the Pacific Festival 2000, in Modesto, California, Jon had two ballets chosen for gala performance: Pulse, performed by Ballet Yuma and Spirals, performed by Tucson Regional Ballet.

-From 1982-1993, Jon and his wife, Kathleen Sinclair, directed the Yuma Ballet Theatre, Taking this small performing group to its first regional ballet festival in 1986 they built it into a Regional Dance America Honor company by 1990.
+From 1982-1993, Jon and his wife, Kathleen Sinclair, directed the Yuma Ballet Theatre.
+Taking this small performing group to its first regional ballet festival in 1986, they built it into a Regional Dance America Honor company by 1990.
 In the fall of 1993, Jon and Kathleen opened their own ballet school, Yuma Ballet Academy in Yuma, Arizona and with a group of dedicated supporters organized Ballet Yuma.
 Ballet Yuma has been recognized as an Honor company with Regional Dance America.
-Their students have received numerous awards and scholarships and are dancing in professional companies today, including Amelia Gandara (Missouri Contemporary Ballet, Louisville Ballet), Kyndra Ricker (Atlanta Ballet, City Ballet of San Diego), David Arce (San Francisco Ballet), Callye Robinson, (Les Grands Ballet de Canadiens de Montreal), Annali Clevenger (Sacramento Ballet, Trey McIntyre Project), Grant Thomas Spencer (Company C), Joseph Jefferies and Crystal Brothers (Ballet Memphis), Josh Seibel (Houston Ballet), Jayme Autrey (Texas Ballet Theatre), Brooke Frandsen (Ballet Nouveau Colorado), and Keely Misenhimer (Missouri Contemporary Ballet).
+Their students have received numerous awards and scholarships and have danced in professional companies all over the nation and beyond, including Amelia Gandara (Missouri Contemporary Ballet, Louisville Ballet), Kyndra Ricker (Atlanta Ballet, City Ballet of San Diego), David Arce (San Francisco Ballet), Callye Robinson, (Les Grands Ballet de Canadiens de Montreal), Annali Clevenger (Sacramento Ballet, Trey McIntyre Project), Grant Thomas Spencer (Company C), Joseph Jefferies and Crystal Brothers (Ballet Memphis), Josh Seibel (Houston Ballet), Jayme Autrey (Texas Ballet Theatre), Brooke Frandsen (Ballet Nouveau Colorado), and Keely Misenhimer (Missouri Contemporary Ballet).